-During his earlier years at NIST, Mr. Dougherty worked on projects that support the development and revision of test procedures for air conditioners, heat pumps, water heaters, and combined heat pump-water heating appliances.
-As part of these appliance-related projects, Brian Dougherty has conducted laboratory testing on different appliances, participated in field monitoring projects, and performed numerous analytical studies.
-His work is reflected in DOE test procedures, DOE-published decisions on test procedure waiver requests, alternative methods for rating untested indoor/outdoor coil combinations, ASHRAE Standards 37, 40, and 137, and ARI Standards 210/240 and 290.
-Mr. Dougherty has participated on international heat pump standardization efforts and serves on the U.S. Technical Advisory Group for ISO Technical Committee 86, "Refrigeration and Air-Conditioning."
+During his earlier years at NIST, Mr. Dougherty worked on projects that supported the development and revision of test procedures for air conditioners, heat pumps, water heaters, and combined heat pump-water heating appliances.
+As part of these appliance-related projects, Brian Dougherty conducted laboratory testing on different appliances, participated in field monitoring projects, and performed numerous analytical studies.
+This work was/is reflected in DOE test procedures, DOE-published decisions on test procedure waiver requests, alternative methods for rating untested indoor/outdoor coil combinations, and related ASHRAE and AHRI Standards.
+During this period, Mr. Dougherty participated on the ISO working group that revised three testing and rating standards covering air conditioners and heat pumps and served on the U.S. Technical Advisory Group for ISO Technical Committee 86, "Refrigeration and Air-Conditioning."

 Brian Dougherty has received two NIST Bronze Medal Awards, one in 2016 and one in 1999.
 He was selected for a 2006 ASHRAE Distinguished Service Award and a 1997 Federal Laboratory Consortium Award for Excellence in Technology Transfer.
 Mr. Dougherty has been recognized in group awards, including the NIST Jacob Rabinow Applied Research Award (2016), Engineering Laboratory Communication Award (2016), three DOC Energy & Environmental Stewardship Awards (2013-2, 2011) and a DOC Silver Medal Award (2009).